Almaden Minerals (NYSE:AAU) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research note issued to investors on Wednesday.
-The firm set a “sell” rating on the stock.
+Analysts at StockNews.com initiated coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research report issued to clients and investors on Sunday.
+The brokerage set a “sell” rating on the stock.

 About Almaden Minerals (Get Rating)